 In Their Eyes Were Watching God, men and women occupy very different roles.
 Women are not only considered the weaker sex, but they're fundamentally defined by their relationship to men.
 This is why marriage is such a big deal in the world of Hurston's novel: women can only gain power through marriage to powerful or ambitious men.

 Because of this, women are confined by men to positions of passivity, pleading, domesticity, and as objects of desire.
-Men impose these standards on women by silencing their voices, limiting their actions with notions of propriety, and insulting their appearance and sexuality.
-When women show any traditional male characteristics—ambition, intelligence, and authority—they are stigmatized as too masculine and, thus, unattractive.
+Men impose these standards on women by silencing their voices, limiting their actions with notions of propriety, and insulting their appearances and sexuality.
+When women show any traditional male characteristics—ambition, intelligence, and authority—they're stigmatized as too masculine and, thus, unattractive.
 Men, on the other hand, are expected to always be dominant.
 Male characters prove to their peers that they are real men by showing their wives who’s "boss."

 Questions About Gender

 - What are traditional stereotypes of men and women in this novel?
 In what ways does Janie fit the typical feminine stereotype?